mwittig/pimatic-amazing-dash-button/README.md

 ## Installation

-**This plugin requires libpcap to capture ARP requests on the network**.
-On Raspberry PI and comparable systems `libpcap` must be installed, i.e. `sudo apt-get install libpcap-dev`.
+**This plugin requires libpcap to capture ARP requests on the network.
+Moreover, it is required to have python v2.7 installed**.

+On Raspberry PI and comparable systems
+`libpcap` must be installed, i.e. `sudo apt-get install libpcap-dev`.
 On Windows, [WinPcap](http://www.winpcap.org/install/default.htm) must be installed.
+As the installation procedure uses `node-gyp` you will also need to have `python v2.7` installed.
+Note, `python v3` is not supported!
+See [`node-gyp` installation notes for details](https://github.com/nodejs/node-gyp#installation).

 ### Dash-Button Installation